dolfno/ai-workshop/readme.md

 # Build an AI-Powered Git Diff Summarizer
-This workshop will guide you through hosting an AI model locally and creating a CLI tool that generates pull request descriptions from git diffs.
+This workshop consist of 2 major parts.
+1. **Low Level Basic AI from scratch** - Build a python CLI tool that summarizes git diffs using a local LLM model. *(chapter 1&2)*
+2. **Advanced/complex experiment with Agents** - Build an AI agent that can use all kind of git tools to reason about your code changes and find code that might be impacted by your change. *(chapter 3)*

 ## Index
 1. [Hosting AI Model with Ollama](#1-hosting-ai-model-with-ollama)